-At December 31, 2019, we had cash and cash equivalents, and investments of approximately \$28.7 million.
-We will need to raise significant additional capital to continue to fund operations and to maintain the Liquidity Covenant.
+Our ability to continue as a going concern for the next twelve months from the issuance of our Annual Report on Form 10-K, depends on our ability to execute our business plan, increase revenue and reduce expenditures.
+As of December 31, 2022, we had cash and cash equivalents of \$14.0 million and an accumulated deficit of \$141.4 million.
+Based on our current business plan, we believe our cash and cash equivalents as of December 31, 2022 will be sufficient to meet our anticipated cash requirements into Q2 2023.
+We will need to raise significant additional capital to continue to fund operations.
 We may seek to sell common or preferred equity, convertible debt securities or seek other debt financing.
-In addition, we may seek to raise cash through collaborative agreements or from government grants.
+In addition, we may seek to raise cash through collaborative agreements or from government grants, as well as evaluate other strategic alternative transactions.
 The sale of equity and convertible debt securities may result in dilution to our shareholders and certain of those securities may have rights senior to those of our common shares.
 If we raise additional funds through the issuance of preferred stock, convertible debt securities or other debt financing, these securities or other debt could contain covenants that would restrict our operations.
 Any other third-party funding arrangement could require us to relinquish valuable rights.
 The source, timing and availability of any future financing will depend principally upon market conditions, and, more specifically, on the progress of our product and clinical development programs as well as commercial activities.
 Funding may not be available when needed, at all, or on terms acceptable to us.
 Lack of necessary funds may require us, among other things, to delay, scale back or eliminate expenses including those associated with our planned product development, clinical trial and commercial efforts.